akkanbru/akkanbru.github.io/README.md

 ---
  **PowapowaP**
-- Yume no Manimani
+- At the Mercy of Dreams
-- Okawari o Doozo
+- Help Yourself to Seconds
-- Palette ni wa Kimi ga Ippai
+- My Palette is Full of You
-- Uta o Utau Hito
+- Someone Who Sings Songs
-- sayonarawoiwazuni
+- Without Saying Goodbye

 ---
  **Parsley Onuma**